 Headstone Symbols G

-- Gates are symbolic of heaven
+- Gates or doors are symbolic of the entrance of heaven

 - Glass Domes or Immortelles placed on graves as a permanent memorial of the persons life